i-xi-dev/bytes.es/README.md

 # @i-xi-dev/bytes

-A JavaScript byte array library for the browser and Node.js
+A JavaScript byte array library for the browser, Deno and Node.js

 ## Description